TobiasTheDanish/less-lang/README.md

 ### Functions

-Functions are declared by the 'func' keyword, followed by the name of the function, the functions parameters inclosed by parentheses, and the function block itself, enclosed in curly brackets.
+Functions are declared by the 'func' keyword, followed by the name of the function, the functions parameters enclosed by parentheses, and the function block itself, enclosed in curly brackets.

 Any less-lang program needs a main function to allow it to be compiled and executed, e.g:
 ```go